Florida Sales Tax: Complete Guide for Hispanic Businesses in the U.S.

 What Is the Florida Sales Tax and Why Is It Important for Your Business?

-The Florida Sales Tax is a sales tax applied to most products and certain services within the state.
+The Florida Sales Tax is a state tax of 6% applied to most products and certain services, plus a local county surtax of 0.5% to 1.5% depending on where your business is located.
 Managing it correctly not only prevents penalties but also strengthens your company’s reputation and credibility with customers and tax authorities.

 For Hispanic entrepreneurs aiming to operate in the U.S., understanding this tax is essential to: